-This trip is a great way to get a taste of seafaring adventure: at this time of the year, only low waves and moderate wind speeds are to be expected in the area of the Western Baltic Sea.
-Think plenty of fresh sea air, on-board comfort, delicious food from the excellent onboard kitchen mixed with genuine, traditional seamanship.
+This sailing voyage is a great way to get a taste of exploring the Baltic sea at this time of the year.
+Low waves and moderate wind speeds are to be expected iso think plenty of fresh sea air, on-board comfort, delicious food from the excellent onboard kitchen mixed with genuine, traditional seamanship.
 Sail from Flensburg to discover the Danish Archipelago before finishing in the German port town of Eckernfjorde.

-After a day’s sailing, we will cross the invisible German-Danish maritime border and find ourselves in the sheltering harbour of Sønderborg, on the island of Als, which will be our anchorage for the night.
+After a day of sailing, cross the invisible German-Danish maritime border and shelter in the harbour of Sønderborg, on the island of Als.
 A major attraction is the castle, with its gardens, within clear sight of our anchorage.
 Take a walk along the harbour with the historic merchant’s houses and a stroll through the Old Town with its typical Danish tranquillity.

 The Baltic Coast